cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

 CBOR encoding of the following extension values are partly supported:

 * Subject Alternative Name (subjectAltName).
 If the subject alternative name only contains general names registered in {{GN}} the extension value can be CBOR encoded. extensionValue is encoded as an array of (int, any) pairs where each pair encodes a general name (see {{GN}}).
 If subjectAltName contains exactly one dNSName, the array and the int are omitted and extensionValue is the dNSName encoded as a CBOR text string.
 In addition to the general names defined in {{RFC5280}}, the hardwareModuleName type of otherName has been given its own int due to its mandatory use in IEEE 802.1AR.
-When 'otherName + hardwareModuleName' is used, then \[ ~oid, bytes \] is used to contain the pair ( hwType, hwSerialNum ) directly as specified in {{RFC4108}}.
+When 'otherName + hardwareModuleName' is used, then \[ OID, bytes \] is used to contain the pair ( hwType, hwSerialNum ) directly as specified in {{RFC4108}}.
 Only the general names in {{GN}} are supported.

 ~~~~~~~~~~~ CDDL
    GeneralName = ( GeneralNameType : int, GeneralNameValue : any )